 Ranger Programs

-White Sands offers several ranger Programs for people to enjoy.
-You can take a sunrise photography tour and sunset strolls.
+White Sands offers several ranger Programs.
+Visitors can take a sunrise photography tour and take sunset strolls.

-Try to visit during a full moon and experience Full Moon Nights; a cultural legacy of New Mexico and Northern Mexico.
-Full Moon nights offers park visitors Full Moon Hikes, live music, ranger programs, and special guest presenters and artists.
+Try to visit during a full moon and experience Full Moon Nights, a cultural legacy of New Mexico and Northern Mexico.
+Full Moon nights offer park visitors Full Moon Hikes, live music, ranger programs, and special guest presenters and artists.

 White Sands National Park Lodging